-Aerobatics must be conducted in agreement with the Duty instructor and must not conflict or endanger powered traffic.
-In addition, care should also be taken so the flight does not conflict with Glider launching or gliders in the circuit and must remain clear of the town of Middle Wallop.
+Aerobatics must not be conducted in the Middle Wallop ATZ unless briefed by duty instructor and there is no conflicting traffic as not to conflict or endanger powered traffic.
+Care should also be taken so the flight does not conflict with Glider launching or gliders in the circuit or in the power circuit.